Diversity Programs and Resources

 Educational influence on BGSU students is the main criterion that the A&S Diversity Committee will consider in determining the recipient of the A&S Diversity Award.
 The selected faculty member will have led a student project or initiative that increased awareness of at least one diversity related issue.
 Projects to be considered for recognition may be undertaken within the BGSU campus community or extend to off campus locations in order to foster change in local, state, national, and international communities.

-Applications may be submitted in either paper form or electronically to Peg Yacobucci (email@example.com), the chair of the 2014-2015 Diversity Committee.
+Applications may be submitted in either paper form or electronically to Carolyn Tompsett (firstname.lastname@example.org), the Chair of the Diversity Award Sub-Committee.

 Applications should include the following:

 • A nominating letter explaining the specific ways in which the candidate promoted diversity.